Halloween Email Marketing: 10 Steps To Build Your Strategy

 3. Create Halloween Email Subject Lines

 First of all, Halloween is the only time of year when worse can be better!
-A cringe-worthy pun about monster savings, a spooktacular result, or a fangtastic offer is right in the spirit of the season.
+A cringe-worthy pun about monster savings, a spooktacular result, or a fangtastic offer is right for the spirit of the season.

 Also, puns are a good choice as people will welcome them with a smile.
 Don’t be the brand that is too ghoul to have fun!
-And while corny subject lines will do the job, make sure to highlight your offer and the benefit of getting your product.
+And while corny subject lines will do the job, highlight your offer and the benefit of getting your product.
 You want to fit in, not blend in!